Body Structure of Women: Complete Guide to Frame Size and Proportions

 - • Mid-rise pants are ideal

-- • Regular-length tops flatter
+- • Regular-length tops complement

 - • Both tucked and untucked work